 - Grab the handles with a neutral grip and keep your arms out with your elbows slightly bent.

-- Focus on squeezing your chest during the movement.
+- Pull the band until your hands meet above your chest.
+Focus on squeezing your chest during the movement.

 9. Resistance Band Svend Press